Watch A Leopard Screw The Pooch And Completely Lose An Easy Warthog-Meal

 ©iStock.com/UrmasPhotoCom

-Leopards live in Africa and Asia and spend their time in the rainforest, grassland and mountainous habitats.
+Leopards live in Africa and Asia and spend their time in the rainforest, grassland, and mountainous habitats.
 They are long, slim animals with powerful legs and a long tail.
 They use this for balance when they are in trees.
 As solitary hunters, they target prey from an elevated position in trees or on the ground.

 Leopards typically target medium-sized prey such as deer and, as we see here, warthogs.
-Although, they are also happy to eat smaller animals such as birds, reptiles, rodents even dung beetles if other prey is scarce.
+However, they are also happy to eat smaller animals such as birds, reptiles, rodents even dung beetles if other prey is scarce.

 Leopards are not too fussy about what they eat!